 Transportation in Barcelona has become better in the last 20 years, especially the connection with the city's two airports.
 There are also buses, bikes, rental companies for motorbikes and cars, metro and trains, and you can reach most places by walking.
 Learn more about Spain's transportation networks here.

 Though Barcelona is high on any tourist's bucket list, it's also an amazing city to live in.
 I can honestly say that I have loved living in Barcelona for the past 20 years and wouldn't have it any other way.
 Barcelona is full of positive energy and international people.
-Come see for yourself!
+Come see the living in Barcelona pros and cons for yourself!